Vect0rdecay/ai-red-team-course/week-1/README.md

 **Code Review**:
 - Is your code well-commented explaining the security context?
-- Are your notebooks reproducible (include dataset loading, model definition)?
+- Are your scripts reproducible (include dataset loading, model definition)?
 - Do your visualizations clearly demonstrate model behavior?

 ---